 Hezbollah Leader Says Ready To Confront Israel If Necessary

-He made the remarks on Friday, during a memorial service for the group's fallen commander Ali Abdul Moneim Karaki (Abu al-Fadl), who was killed during an Israeli attack in 2024.
+He made the remarks during a memorial service for their fallen commander, Ali Abdul Moneim Karaki (Abu al-Fadl), who was killed during an Israeli attack last year.

 “We are prepared for defensive confrontation.
 If Israel crosses the line and aggression reaches a point where defense is necessary, we are ready for either victory or martyrdom,” Qassem said, quoted by al-Manar local TV channel.

-He accused the United States of backing Israel's violations and attempting to impose a new agreement that would nullify past Israeli breaches and reintroduce demands for Hezbollah's disarmament, Xinhua news agency reported.
+He accused the U.S. of backing Israel's violations, and attempting to impose a new agreement that would nullify past Israeli breaches, and reintroduce demands for Hezbollah's disarmament.

 Qassem also pointed to what he sees as a larger Israeli expansionist agenda, referencing Israeli actions in Syria, Gaza, and the broader region.

-"Israel is not just occupying, it's expanding, managing, and dictating," he said, arguing that disarming Hezbollah would remove the last obstacle to what he called "Israeli-American domination" over Lebanon.
+“Israel is not just occupying, it's expanding, managing, and dictating,” he said, arguing that, disarming Hezbollah would remove the last obstacle to what he called,“Israeli-American domination” over Lebanon.– NNN-NNA

 Legal Disclaimer: